cajcrook/cv/README.md

 # Chris' CV!

-Clone the repo & in your terminal navigate to the folder.
+Clone the repo & in your terminal navigate to the folder.<br>
 Run
 ```shell
 python app.py